cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Every character should have some personal relationships, be it a loved one, a spouse, or someone they care about somewhere.
-These relationships should not tie the character down, no, they are operatives who are often away on extended missions.
+These relationships should not tie the character down, no, these are operatives who are often away on extended missions.
 These people the characters care about are the anchors they think about and feel emotionally attached to.
-If the players agree, there can also be a pre-established relationship between two characters, making social interaction more interesting.
+If the players agree, there can also be a pre-established relationship between two characters, which makes the social interaction more interesting.
 These kinds of relationships will also emerge during the game, you can be sure of that.

 ### Character Archetypes and Backgrounds

+Each an every character has a special role to fulfill in the crew.
+They are not just interchangeable faces, they are individuals with their own strengths and weaknesses.
+A well balanced team has to be able to face a myriad of challenges the universe throws at them.
+The character chooses one of the following archetypes.
+This is not a class system, but an initial guideline to help you create a character that fits into the team.
+Beyond the character creation the character can develop in every direction the player envisions for him.

 #### Intelligence Analyst